BenKluger/chalkboard/README.md

 ## Website Functions

 - General functionality
-  - Login will only work if the proper email/password/user type is selected, on an alreay registered account
+  - Login will only work if the proper email/password/user type is selected, on an already registered account
   - JWT is used to ensure the correct user is signed in to access pages, otherwise they will be redirected to the login page
   - Signing out will delete the JWT token, so users must log out in order to restart their session
   - Only specific user types can access that user type's pages (e.g. student accounts can only access student pages when logged in)